 Occasionally domestic workers become pregnant due to many different situations and it is a crime to be unmarried and pregnant here.
 I have been able to help many women get home with their babies, which is a miracle!”

-Mother Mary has taught many classes in this prison and has provided invaluable emotional support to hundreds of women.
+Mother Martha has taught many classes in this prison and has provided invaluable emotional support to hundreds of women.
 We are incredibly grateful for our donors who have helped purchase plane tickets to help these brave survivors return home to their families.
 O.U.R. continues to support these survivors after they return home as well.
 O.U.R. ensures that in-country aftercare partners are there to greet them at the airport if needed.
 The O.U.R.
 Aftercare Team works with these partners to ensure that each survivor has a ride home, access to mental health therapy, a safe home to return to, vocational training, and more.

-“The work [in these prisons] comes from the heart of Mother Mary,” one of our aftercare partners said.
+“The work [in these prisons] comes from the heart of Mother Martha,” one of our aftercare partners said.
 “She inspired me with her tireless work and tenacity to help the young women in prison.”
-The police force and government officers know Mother Mary well, and they appreciate the care that she provides for these women in need.
+The police force and government officers know Mother Martha well, and they appreciate the care that she provides for these women in need.
 Our partners in this area are continually growing their team and making more connections to help make positive changes in the system.
 Our partners added, “We could not have done this work without the support of O.U.R.
 Thank you for your work and support helping trafficked and abused women out of prison!”